“If I had more time, I would have written a shorter letter.”

-Anyone with a little knowledge about writing processes probably doesn’t need to read on.
-For those wanting additional insight, I’ve done my best to lend some transparency to the writing process, perhaps answering the question on many people’s lips upon receiving their invoice: “How could 300 ‘simple’ words possibly take 2.5 hours to write??”
+Anyone with a little knowledge about writing won’t need to read on.
+For those wanting additional insight, I hope to lend some transparency, or at the very least, explain: “How could 300 ‘simple’ words possibly take 2.5 hours to write?”

-- Human beings are instinctive creatures.
-When speaking face-to-face, you have all sorts of indicators to reassure your audience that you and your message are both genuine and worth sticking around to listen to.
-Your intellect, energy, and ability to stand behind your message can all be discerned in a matter of seconds.
-On paper, however, it’s a different thing entirely.
+When speaking face-to-face, you have a host of ways to endorse your message.
+People discern your knowledge, intellect, energy, and general body language in a matter of seconds.
+On paper, it’s different.
 You have just one tool – words.
-Those words need to engage the reader instantly, hold their attention, establish credibility and evoke emotions which resonate or stimulating, depending on your objectives.
+Those words need to engage the reader instantly, hold their attention to establish credibility and most importantly, evoke their emotion.

 Marketing content has a few more responsibilities: to persuade, entice, reassure, and convince.
 No one likes a blatant pitch but, the reality is, you’re selling people something in some way, whether it’s ideas, products, services, people, or even pastimes.
 It’s imperative that you do so authentically.